oracle-livelabs/oci-core/oci-fullstackdrs/pre-switchover/pre-switchover copy.md

 6. **Repeat the steps 2 and 3, gather the OCID( Oracle Cloud Identifier) of the ATP database in Phoenix, make sure to use phoenix region in the steps**.

-7. Download the ATP database wallet running in Phoenix using the Cloud Shell.In case if the Cloud Shell got disconnected, reconnect it again.
+7. Download the ATP database wallet running in Phoenix using the Cloud Shell.
+Switch to the first tab of your browser, where Cloud Shell was initially opened.
+In case if the Cloud Shell got disconnected, reconnect it again.

     You can maximize the Cloud Shell view and restore it as your requirements.
 For better viewing, you can use maximize option.

     ![Cloud Shell Maximize](./images/cloud-max-phx-new.png)

-    **Make sure to modify the ATP database OCID for your database in the below command.You should replace the OCID after --autonomous-database-id  with your values which was captured in Step 2**
+    **Make sure to modify the ATP database OCID for your database in the below command.You should replace the OCID after --autonomous-database-id  with your values which was captured in Step 3**

     ````
      <copy>oci db autonomous-database generate-wallet --generate-type ALL --file atpwallet_phoenix.zip --password Fsdrs@123 --autonomous-database-id ocid1.autonomousdatabase.oc1.phx.anyhqljt5h22avqaw32nmjoi7d5zhxbkt6txxxxxxxxxxxxx</copy>
     ````

     Copy the command and execute in Cloud Shell prompt.You should be able to see the Wallet which was downloaded.
-Verify that using the list command ls -ltr atpwallet_phoenix.zip as provided in the screenshot.
+Verify that using the list command ls -ltr as provided in the screenshot.

     ![ATP Wallet](./images/atp-wallet-cs-phx-new.png)